 What Is Pet Acupuncture?

-- The insertion of small sterile needles into specific points of the body to cause a therapeutic effect by stimulating local nerve and blood vessels.
+- The insertion of small sterile needles into specific points of the body to cause a therapeutic effect by stimulating local nerve and blood vessels and cells.
 These effects are both local and systemic.

 What medical conditions can it be used for?